 Group Therapy Time

-LinkedIn also has Groups, which offers an additional way to get ESL students in your niche.
-For example, if your specialty is offering English training to Chinese doctors who want to attend international conferences, start by looking for LinkedIn Groups that are related to that niche.
+LinkedIn also has groups, which offers an additional way to get ESL students in your niche.
+For example, if your specialty is offering English training to non-English speaking dentists who want to attend international conferences, start by looking for LinkedIn groups that are related to that niche.
 I suggest you join as many as you can that you think are relevant.
-When you submit posts or articles you can choose who sees that content e.g. “Anyone”, “Connections Only” or “Group Members”.
-Creating focused content and sending it to the right groups is a sure way of raising awareness that you would like to get ESL students.
-You’ll want to include a simple call to action.

 Creating a poll is a great way to build engagement AND collect excellent market research about the type of ESL content you should be offering.
 For example, make a simple poll like “What do you find most difficult about using English at your company?” and provide a few multiple choice options.
 Don’t overcomplicate it.
 You want to encourage people to respond.
 LinkedIn will allow polls to run for up to two weeks (better than Twitter which has a seven-day limit).

-PRO TIP: Sales Navigator
+PRO TIP #1: Sales Navigator

-It’s a bit pricey ($80/mth) but you can get a free trial for 30 days which should be enough time to at least build a good starting list of connections.
-The advantage of a Sales Navigator account over a standard account is that it gives you access to what are called “Boolean” search operators.
-Boolean search allows you to filter out “false positives” from your search results but modifying search terms with “AND” , “NOT” & “OR”.
-Watch the video link for a more detailed explanation.
-Remember, this featured isn’t available on a free LinkedIn account.
+Another advantage of a Sales Navigator account over a standard account is that it gives you access to what are called “Boolean” search operators.
+Boolean search allows you to filter out “false positives” from your search results by modifying search queries with logical operators such as “AND” , “NOT” & “OR”.

 So Get Connecting